jingil/JingleToast/README.md

 Step 1.
 Add this repository to your build file

-Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle/settings.gradle at the end of repositories:

 ```
   allprojects {